-Figure 45.
+Figure 65.
 Belaying a leader who has fallen through a snow bridge.

-- 172. CREVASSE RESCUE. a.
-A fall through a snow bridge results either in the climber's becoming jammed in the hole broken by his feet, or in being suspended within the crevasse by the rope.
-(See fig. 45.) - b.
-If the leader has fallen only partially through the snow bridge, he is supported by the snow forming the bridge.
-He should not thrash about.
-This will only enlarge the hole and will result in deeper suspension.
-All his movements should be slow and aimed at rolling out of the hole and distributing his weight over the remainder of the bridge.
-Pulling on the rope with one or both hands is of great assistance.
-The victim can help himself more than he can be helped by the second man, whose duties consist primarily of belaying the rope firmly to check any further break-through on the leader's part.
-It generally is safer to retain the pack, as its bulk often prevents a deeper fall.
-Discarding the pack may mean its loss if a larger break-through occurs.
-Should a climber other than the leader experience a partial fall, the rescue procedure will be the same as for the leader. - c.
+c.
 (1) When the climber is suspended by the rope, the length of his fall depends upon how quickly the rope can be checked and where in the bridge the break takes place.
 If the fall occurs close to the near edge of the crevasse, it usually can be checked before the climber has fallen more than 5 or 6 feet.
-However, if he is nearly across, the fall will cause the rope to cut through the bridge, and then even an instantaneous check by the second man will not prevent a considerable fall. - (2) In such a fall, it is necessary to act promptly to relieve the constriction of the loop around the victim.
-The victim can ease the strain by lifting himself on the rope, but he can do so for only a very short period, during which time those on the surface must ascertain the conditions existing in the crevasse.
-For example, where firm masses of snow clog the crack some distance below the surface, it is easier to lower the victim to such a platform and begin rescue operations from there.
+However, if he is nearly across, the fall will cause the rope to cut through the bridge, and then even an instantaneous check by the second man will not prevent a considerable fall.

+(2) In such a fall, it is necessary to act promptly to relieve the constriction of the loop around the victim.
+The victim can ease the strain by lifting himself on the rope, but he can do so for only a very short period. during which time those on the surface must ascertain the conditions existing in the crevasse.
+For example, where firm masses of snow clog the crack some distance below the surface. it is easier to lower the victim to such a platform and begin rescue operations from there.
 In estimating the conditions within the crevasse, it should be remembered that it is almost impossible to hear the voice of the victim even a short distance from the hole through which he fell.
 Therefore, one member of the party, while belayed by another, must approach the hole in order to gain the required information.

-- d.
+d.
 (1) Since a snow bridge is usually strongest at the edge of the crevasse, a fall is most likely to occur some distance away from the edge.
 In such places, the rope usually bites deeply into the snow, thus greatly increasing friction for those pulling from above.
 In order to reduce friction, place an ice-ax or ski under the rope and at right angles to the stress.
-(See fig. 46.)
+(See fig. 66.)
 If a ski is used, place the running surface down so that the rope will not cut on the edges.
 Push the ice-ax or ski forward as far as possible toward the edge of the crevasse.
-If the victim is able to reach firm footing within the crevasse, and thus relieve the strain on the rope, the support may be placed at the most advantageous point. - (2) Whether or not the victim is able to reach firm footing within the crevasse, the rescue procedure remains essentially the same.
+If the victim is able to reach firm footing within the crevasse, and thus relieve the strain on the rope, the support may be placed at the most advantageous point.

+(2) Whether or not the victim is able to reach firm footing within the crevasse, the rescue procedure remains essentially the same.
 A spare rope is of great value.
 If none is available, as many members of the party as necessary will have to unrope to provide sufficient rope to reach the fallen man.
 The simplest and quickest procedure is to lower the loose end of this rope until he can reach it; it then is securely belayed on the surface.
 While he is being pulled up he aids himself by pulling himself up on the anchored rope.
 His progress is aided by the rescuers' taking up the body line.